|HOME||AWARDS||CONTESTING||CTY HUNTING||CW||DX||HOMEBREWING||LINKS||LOGS||PROPAGATION||QRP||QSL||VISITORS LIST||Email Me|

 |Credits||Diary||FAQs||Pictures||Polls||Search||Site Info||Surveys||Sign Guestbook||View Guestbook||Ham Radio?||Who Am I?|

-You're visiting one of the oldest continuously updated ham radio sites on the Internet, founded on September 8, 1996.
-I've been consistently showing how easy it is to communicate using only 5 watts of power or less into simple wire antennas IF you use Morse Code.
-This web site exists to show the uninformed that no matter what your interests - DX, contesting, rag-chewing, awards, etc., you CAN succeed with a very minimal QRP/CW/simple wire antenna station.
+Welcome to one of the oldest continuously updated ham radio sites on the Internet, founded on September 8, 1996.
+I've been consistently showing how easy it is to communicate using a power of only 5 watts or less into simple wire antennas IF you use Morse Code.
+This web site exists to show that no matter what your interests - DX, contesting, rag-chewing, awards, etc., you CAN succeed with a very minimal QRP/CW/simple wire antenna station.
 I believe I have amply demonstrated that by the many examples of what I have done (and YOU can do) with such a minimal setup in a valley location.
 Too many hams believe you can only succeed with a KW/beam on a hilltop.
 That is simply NOT true.
 In addition, you'll also find many good tips and much useful information concerning other aspects of ham radio.

 TRY CW - IT WILL BE LOVE AT FIRST DIT|